raphaelconstantino/bonial-task/README.md

 # Bonial Task Code

-Bonial task code with Frontend based on create-react-app
+Bonial task code with Frontend based on create-react-app.
+Based on react and "indexedDB" as storage.

 Install: